-Skyrunners, Disney XD
+Skyrunners, on Disney XD

 Caution: potential spoilers.

 Okay, there are these two teenage brothers, Nick and Tyler Burns.
 Nick is a senior, and Tyler a freshman.
 (Nick's played by Kelly Blatz, the star of Aaron Stone.)
 One night, a UFO crashes right in front of them.
 Tyler wants to report it, but Nick decides they should keep it for themselves.
 So they take it home.
 And soon, Tyler ends up getting inside it, and it takes him for a ride into space, very briefly.
 He wakes up the next morning having grown a few inches, as well as getting a bit of facial hair.
 Later, in gym class, some senior bullies are harassing freshman with dodge balls, but Tyler fights back when he discovers he has some Matrix-y powers.
 Later still, he finds he can read minds, as well.